Ni una Sola Palabra: Composition and lyrics

 "Ni Una Sola Palabra" is a pop rock song incorporating elements from synth pop, new wave, and electronic.
 It is set in a moderate energetic pop at a tempo of 130 beats per minute, and was composed in the key of F♯ minor.
 The melody incorporates an "acoustic-electronic music interplay" whereas the beat has been described by Leila Cobo of Billboard as "uptempo".
 Staff of Napster described Rubio's vocals as "smoky, expressive voice".
 Melodically, the lyrics is "about nostalgia" of having shared special moments with a lover, but also reflects how indifference "can end a love relationship, no matter how solid or beautiful it may have been."
 Isabela Raygoza from Billboard noted Rubio's "poignant narratives delves into the loneliness of love lost, juxtaposing sad girl lyrics with cheerful rhythms".

-In the first verse, the narrator "is trying to understand why he changed so much, and why he is no longer affectionate with her.
-She feels hurt and defeated, but still longs for his love and attention."
-The chorus emphasizes the song's title, to highlight the lack of communication with her ex-lover.
-In the second verse, Rubio metaphors her fruitful relationship with a toy crashed into a wall, as she thinks about hoping to find a "miracle" or a "spell" to revive their romance.
-But she finally understands that it is impossible and "resigns herself to another defeat".

 Release

 In July 2006, an incomplete snippet demo of the song leaked onto the internet.
 It was circulated through fan websites and illegal music download sites.
 Rubio's team released the song days before to the planned official released.
 Universal Music Records initially targeted the single to be released to radio in August 2006, but it was advance to July 22, 2006, to contemporary hit radio, and July 24, worldwide, with the commercial release for the CD single and digital download taking place on August 15, becoming Rubio's first digital single after fans petitioned for a legal way to obtain it prior to the album hitting stores.